khaytsus/gqrx-scan/README.md

 ##### Signal detection options

   * --delaylevel=-30                Delay scanning if a signal of -30 or better is heard
+    * Note that this argument requires the equal sign
   * --delaytime 10                  Delay scanning for 10s when a signal is detected
   * --record                        Record when signal is detected
   * --stop                          Stop scanning until the enter key is hit
   * --wait                          Stop scanning until the channel is clear
   * --levelstop=0                   Do not pause to listen for signal
+    * Note the requirement of the equal sign

 ### Bookmarks file